 Your optician can help you decide what type of contacts would maximize the benefits and minimize the drawbacks of contacts for you.

-Just about anyone.
+Almost everyone can wear contact lenses.
 Contact lens technology has progressed so that there are contact lenses to correct a wide variety of vision problems.

-Modern contact lenses are healthy for your eyes, as long as you disinfect or replace them as often as directed.
+Yes.
+Modern contact lenses are good for your eyes, as long as you disinfect or replace them as often as directed.
 That will be daily, weekly, monthly, or longer, depending on the kind of contacts you choose.
 Problems can occur if you do not take proper care when handling and disinfecting the contacts or do not dispose of them as frequently as directed.

 While some people feel like they see better with contacts, others feel they do with glasses.
 There are a few reasons why you may see better while wearing contacts or glasses, versus experiencing the same visual clarity between the two.
 One reason is the prescription for either your glasses or contacts may be outdated, easily remedied.
 As noted above, the prescriptions for the two are not interchangeable and if you haven’t received an updated prescription for either recently, it may be time to schedule a visit to your eye doctor to get checked for a new prescription.